eslint/rfcs/designs/2024-baseline-support/README.md

      * Checks the provided suppressions against the lint results.
      *
      * For each error included in `results`, checks if the error and the file are in `suppressions`.
-     *  If yes, the count is decreased by 1 and ignores the error unless the count has reached zero.
+     *  If yes, the count is decreased by 1 and moves the error to `LintResult#suppressedMessages` unless the count has reached zero.
      * Otherwise, it keeps the error.
      *
-     * It returns the lint results that are not in the suppressions file,
+     * It returns the lint result, with:
+     *  LintResult#messages indicating all the errors that are not in the suppressions file,
+     *  LintResult#suppressedMessages indicating all the matched errors from the suppressions file,
      * as well as the unmatched suppressions.
      *
      * @param {LintResult[]} results The lint results.